-Further guidance on the OC programme for biotoxins is available here.
-Guidance to LAs for premises dealing with wild pectinidae is available here.
+Further guidance on the OC programme for biotoxins is available on the FSS website at FSS shellfish safety.
+Guidance to LAs for premises dealing with wild pectinidae is available in Managing Shellfish Toxin Risks guidance.

-4. Questions and Answers
+5. Questions and Answers

-Q. Why use the previous 4 weekly results?
+1. Q. Why use the previous 4 weekly results?

-A: Analysis of historic OC monitoring data shows that subsequent toxicity in the flesh is usually flagged up to 4 weeks in advance by either phytoplankton or biotoxin flesh results.
-As the high biotoxin levels detected in 2013 showed, biotoxin events can arise very quickly.
+A: Analysis of historic OC monitoring data shows that subsequent toxicity in the flesh can be flagged up to 4 weeks in advance by either phytoplankton or biotoxin flesh results.
+However it is also know that biotoxin events can arise very quickly, even within a few days.

-Q. Do I have to use these matrices?
+2. Q. Do I have to use these matrices?